-Surrounded by the dead and the last markers of their mortal remains, one is never alone.
+Surrounded by the departed and the last markers of their mortal remains, one is never alone.
 At least, that's the feeling you get when visiting one of these creepy American cemeteries.
 The tombstones have gathered moss for hundreds of years, and the buried have long since decayed beyond recognition.
-Yet something of the deceased remain in these haunted US graveyards, offering proof that dead and buried is still far from gone.
+Yet something of the deceased remains in these haunted US graveyards, offering proof that those buried are still far from gone.

 There are many tales of ghosts haunting cemeteries, and these are but a few.
-Scattered throughout the United States, these locations offer a glimpse into what awaits after the body draws its last breath.
-Perhaps death is more than the proverbial dirt nap.
+Scattered throughout the United States, these locations offer a glimpse into what awaits after a person draws their last breath.
+Perhaps the end is more than the proverbial dirt nap.
 These lively cemeteries certainly seem to suggest so.

 St. Louis Cemetery In New Orleans

 This is actually three cemeteries, with the first and second being the oldest.
-Built in 1789, St. Louis Cemetery No. 1 is considered one of the most haunted cemeteries in the world.
-The primarily Catholic cemetery is composed mostly of above-ground mausoleums.
-Notable guests include Homer Plessy of the Plessy v.
-Ferguson Supreme Court Case, the first mayor of New Orleans Etienne de Boré, and Voodoo priestess Marie Laveau.
+Built in 1789, St. Louis Cemetery No. 1 is the oldest existing cemetery in New Orleans and is considered one of the most haunted cemeteries in the world.
+The cemetery is composed mostly of above-ground mausoleums like most cemeteries in the area because of New Orleans' high water table level.
+Notable residents of St. Louis No. 1 include Homer Plessy of Plessy v.
+Ferguson fame and Voodoo priestess Marie Laveau.

-Laveau is said to still haunt the graveyard, wandering the alleys chanting an audible voodoo curse on trespassers.
+Laveau is said to haunt the graveyard, wandering the alleys chanting audible Voodoo curses on trespassers.
 She has also been said to take the form of a black cat with fiery red eyes.
 The ghost of her familiar, a giant black snake, also protects Laveau's grave from those who would mock her.

 Vandalism in recent years (including an incident where Laveau's tomb was painted pink) has caused the archdiocese to ban public access to the cemetery.
 Only registered tour groups and the families of those buried are allowed to visit.